 Grows poorly in alkaline and compacted soils.

 Consult local garden centers, historic or public gardens and arboreta regarding cultivars and related species that grow well in your area.

 - Sovereign' has lower branches that do not droop.

 - Crownright' is similar to the `Sovereign', but with a more narrow and upright shape.

 In about the first thirty years, the branching habit of the native pin oak is truly unique.
 The upper branches are ascending, the middle ones horizontal, and the lower ones drooping.
 The drooping lower branches make pin oak a poor street tree.
 It is better placed in locations where the lower branches will not be a nuisance.
-Suitable for bonsai.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.